Matthew-P133/sudokuSolver/README.md

 ## Notes

-1. Strictly, a valid sudoku has only one solution; this program will also solve a 'sudoku' with more than one soltuion but will only provide one solution.
+1. Strictly, a valid sudoku has only one solution; this program will also solve a 'sudoku' with more than one solution but will only provide one solution.
 2. To change the sudoku simply comment, uncomment, and/or edit the test cases as appropriate.

 ## Examples